JustBrandonLim/sggaigai-ict2103/README.md

 # Set up Project

 1. Only use Yarn.
 Do **_NOT_** use NPM.
-2. Clone repository, run this command `yarn add` to install all missing packages.
+2. Clone repository, run this command `yarn` to install all missing packages.
 3. Run this command `yarn dev` to start the server.

 # Set up Database Connection